labex-labs/open-source-labs/python/python-mastery/lab-ex2-3-iterate-like-a-pro/en/step2.md

 print(record)
 ```

+Here, `zip(headers, row)` creates pairs of column names and values, and the `dict()` function takes these pairs and turns them into a dictionary.

 Output:

 ```
 {'name': 'AA', 'shares': '100', 'price': '32.20'}
 ```

-We can extend this to convert all rows to dictionaries:
+We can extend this idea to convert all rows in our `rows` sequence to dictionaries.

 ```python
 # Convert all rows to dictionaries